MichalRG/Project-hotkeys-ai-helper/readme.md

 #### Configuration

 config.json allows to set one of two types of general question engine - openai, anthropic and ollama (openai is default and if it wont match to any value it will set translation engine as openai).
-Engine property has two posssible values: 'ollama' or 'openai'.
+Engine property has three posssible values: 'anthropic', 'ollama' or 'openai'.

 To use OpenAI u have to set openai api key in your env vars, name your variable as "APIKEY-OPENAI".
 To use [Ollama](https://ollama.com/) u have to download ollama and run it locally.